 The vagus nerve is a nerve in the neck that connects to every major organ in the body and communicates changes in the body to the brainstem, including infection and inflammation.
 Signals transmitted in the vagus nerve in an “inflammatory reflex” prevent diseases like sepsis, lupus, hypertension, Crohn’s disease, and rheumatoid arthritis.
 Mapping the signals transmitted in the vagus nerve will help to identify neural pathways regulating these diseases, and develop novel bioelectronic medicine technologies that can be applied to treat disease and injury without the use of pharmaceuticals or experiencing significant side effects.

-“We know from our previous studies that electrically stimulating the vagus nerve inhibits immune responses associated with different diseases,” said Dr. Chavan, co-corresponding author of the paper, associate professor at the Feinstein Institute and associate professor of molecular medicine at Zucker School of Medicine at Hofstra/Northwell.
+“We know from our previous studies that electrically stimulating the vagus nerve inhibits immune responses associated with different diseases,” said Dr. Chavan, co-corresponding author of the paper, associate professor at the Feinstein Institute and associate professor of molecular medicine at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 “In this study, we establish methods to record these signals transmitted in the vagus nerve.”

 Drs.
 Silverman, Chavan, and their colleagues, detailed in findings that they developed an electrophysiological recording system to record compound action potentials from the vagus nerve in mice.